6 ailing Burger Kings shuttered across Charleston; new Italian restaurant on way

 RockBox Fitness, which combines boxing, kickboxing and functional training into high-energy group workouts, plans to open a new location in Mount Pleasant early next year.
 The address has not been announced.

-Former AdvantaClean founder and CEO Jeff Dudan and his brother, former Carolina Panthers Chief Financial Officer Mike Dudan, have signed a development deal for five RockBox sites throughout North Carolina and South Carolina.
+Former AdvantaClean founder and CEO Jeff Dudan and his brother, former Carolina Panthers finance chief Mike Dudan, have signed a development deal for five RockBox sites throughout North Carolina and South Carolina.
 The first is opening in Greensboro in November.
 The locations of the other three sites have not been announced.

 Huntersville, N.C.-based RockBox has other locations in South Carolina in Lexington and Rock Hill.
 Thirteen other sites can be found from Virginia and North Carolina to California.
 Another is planned for Decatur, Ga.